quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 The BXD RILs were maintained via brother-sister mating for up to 180 generations, and each line therefore accumulated hundreds or thousands of germline mutations on a nearly-homozygous linear mosaic of parental <u>B</u> and <u>D</u> haplotypes.
 Due to their husbandry in a controlled laboratory setting, the BXDs were largely free from confounding by environmental heterogeneity, and the effects of selection on *de novo* mutations were attenuated by strict inbreeding [@doi:10.1146/annurev.ecolsys.39.110707.173437].

-In this previous study, whole-genome sequencing data from 152 BXD strains were used to map a quantitative trait locus (QTL) for the C>A mutation rate.
+In this previous study, whole-genome sequencing data from the BXD strains were used to map a quantitative trait locus (QTL) for the C>A mutation rate [@PMID:35545679].
-Germline C>A mutation rates were nearly 50% higher in mice with *D* alleles at the QTL, likely due to genetic variation in the DNA glycosylase *Mutyh* that reduced the efficacy of oxidative DNA damage repair.
+Germline C>A mutation fractions were nearly 50% higher in mice with *D* alleles at the QTL, likely due to genetic variation in the DNA glycosylase *Mutyh* that reduced the efficacy of oxidative DNA damage repair.
 Importantly, the quantitative trait locus was undetectable in a genome-wide scan for variation in overall germline mutation rates, which were only modestly higher in BXDs with *D* alleles, demonstrating the utility of *mutation spectrum* analysis for mutator allele discovery.
 Close examination of the mutation spectrum is likely to be broadly useful for detecting mutator alleles, as genes involved in DNA replication and repair often recognize particular sequence motifs or excise specific types of DNA lesions [@PMID:32619789].
 Mutation spectra are usually defined in terms of $k$-mer nucleotide context [@PMID:32619789]; the 1-mer mutation spectrum, for example, consists of 6 mutation types after collapsing by strand complement (C>T, C>A, C>G, A>T, A>C, A>G), while the 3-mer mutation spectrum contains 96 (each of the 1-mer mutations partitioned by trinucleotide context).